kevinabui/SQLProject/README.md

 # SQLProject
+The expansion of supermarkets in densely populated cities is accelerating, leading to heightened market competition.
+This dataset represents historical sales records from a supermarket chain, capturing transactions from three different branches over a three-month period.
+Its structured nature makes it well-suited for applying predictive data analytics techniques.

 # Overview
 In the highly competitive retail landscape, supermarkets must leverage data-driven insights to optimize sales strategies, manage inventory efficiently, and enhance customer experience.
 This project explores supermarket sales data from multiple branches over a defined period, aiming to uncover key purchasing trends, peak sales periods, and high-performing product categories.